What is Peri-Peri Sauce?

-A fiery hot pepper sauce, my Peri Peri Sauce recipe is not for the faint of heart, although it can be tamed down for those wanting a slightly milder sauce.
-Used as either a side or a marinade, it has a citrusy, garlicky kick that is great with both chicken and seafood or to possibly light up a Bloody Mary cocktail.
+A fiery hot pepper sauce, my Peri-Peri Sauce recipe is not for the faint of heart, although it can be tamed down for those wanting a slightly milder sauce.
+My homemade Peri Peri Sauce recipe can be used as either a side or a marinade.
+It has a citrusy, garlicky kick that is great with both chicken and seafood or to possibly light up a Bloody Mary cocktail.

-You’re going to love my Peri Peri Sauce recipe, try it as a marinade for chicken or shrimp.
+Peri-Peri Sauce originated in southern Africa and the literal translation from Swahili to English is ‘pepper pepper’.
+Mozambique was a Portuguese Colony from 1498 to 1975 so you find Peri-Peri sauce in a lot of Portuguese cooking (Peri-Peri Chicken is amazing!!!).
+You’re going to love my Peri-Peri Sauce recipe, try it as a marinade for chicken or shrimp.
 Or if you’re a fan of Mexican chips and salsa, have it as a side, this may be your new favorite sauce, it’s pretty amazing.

 - 1 Tablespoon Salt

 - Have a cool saucepan ready to receive the pureed ingredients

 - Add the chilies, garlic and olive oil to a food processor and pulse until finely diced, add to saucepan